Enegnei/AppleVsFBI/AppleVsFBI.md

 > The California case, in contrast, involves a device running iOS 9.
 The data that was previously accessible while a phone was locked ceased to be so as of the release of iOS 8, when Apple started securing it with encryption tied to the passcode, rather than the hardware ID of the device...
 So Apple is unable to extract any data including iMessages from the device because all of that data is encrypted.

+In short: extraction allows them to access *unencrypted* data on iOS 8 or older; because they have [implimented passcode-based encryption in iPhones running iOS 8 or iOS 9](https://web.archive.org/web/20160222150037/https://www.apple.com/customer-letter/answers/), this data is no longer accessible through extraction.
+Therefore this request is different compared to Apple's history of compliance, which the court orders have yet to acknowledge.

 ##### --- What are important factors in legal precedent(s) for the future? ---